Minor league hockey game a forfeit after home team no-shows - NewsBreak

 “It hurt me so bad to watch the arena, which was not their fault, keep selling tickets to a game that they had a gut feeling and knowing darn well it wasn’t going to happen,” he said.
 “It’s sad.”

-Vermilion County’s coach did not show up, there was no athletic trainer on site and Sergent said only one player was prepared to take the ice.
+Vermilion County's coach did not show up, there was no athletic trainer on site and Sergent said only captain Adam Eby was prepared to take the ice.

 While the official attendance was listed at 0, fans who paid $7-13 per ticket for a game that never happened still got to step onto the ice to skate with visiting players from Quad City who stuck around to provide some entertainment.